jeffparsons/jeffparsons.github.io/_posts/2016-11-18-fix-cracks.md

 Hurrah!
 No more weird overlaps!

 But there's still a line down the middle---what's the deal with that?
 That's because there are actually two _completely independent_ voxels at each point on the boundary, one of which belongs to each chunk.
-I currently don't have any way of deciding which chunk holds the source of truth for a given voxel.
+I didn't yet have any way of deciding which chunk holds the source of truth for a given voxel.

 ## Brief detour: picking the wrong optimisation